In this guide, we’ll be covering photography niches and how to choose the right one for you.

 So what if you’re a beginner and you want to dive into a niche with no current skill set?

 This is where knowing your strengths and weaknesses is important.

-If you know this is your weakness (that you know nothing yet), then you can take the necessary action to improve upon that weakness such as being a second shooter for someone, reading up on that photography niche and tips to improve, watching videos, taking an internship, doing a couple shoots for family and friends to “get your feet wet,” etc.
+If you know this is your weakness (that you don’t know anything yet), then you can take the necessary action to improve upon that weakness such as being a second shooter for someone, reading up on that photography niche, and tips to improve, watching videos, taking an internship, doing a couple shoots for family and friends to “get your feet wet,” etc.

 It’s hard to know the next course of action if you don’t know where you are currently at.

 Once you research all the niches and evaluate your interest and current skill set, it’s time to narrow it down.